All Episodes

 I personally do.

-We can't be scared of elections.
+You can't be scared of elections.

 We need to uphold the rule of law.

-The administration is certainly pushing the Congress in that direction by obstructing everything.
+Administration is certainly pushing the Congress in that direction by obstructing everything.

 Are you changing your tune on that?

-I think the case gets stronger the more they stonewall the Congress.
+You know, I think the case gets stronger the more they stonewall the Congress.

-Nobody runs for Congress with the idea that I want to go there and start impeachment.
+Nobody runs for Congress with the idea that I want to go there and start impeachment, but I think that's what it's come to.

 The impeachment process is going to be inevitable.

-Just a question of when, not if.
+It's just a question of when, not if.

-My position on impeachment is what it has always been, and that is the president of the United States of America needs to be impeached.
+My position on impeachment is what it has always been, and that is the President of the United States of America needs to be impeached.

-Impeachment is the way that we establish that this man will not be permitted to break the law over and over without consequences.
+impeachment is the way that we establish that this man will not be permitted to break the law over and over without consequences The impeachment must go forward.

 No, they don't.

-So I look forward, by the way, not only to a speedy and expeditious impeachment process, and the fact is that this president of the United States has gone so far as to say, since this latest event, that in fact he will not cooperate in any way at all.
+And the fact is that this President of the United States has gone so far as to say since this latest event that in fact he will not cooperate in any way at all, will not list any witnesses, will not provide any information, will not do anything to cooperate with the impeachment.

 They have no choice but to move.